jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | width of lines used for representation of lines, circles, points, etc.
 * | **materialAmbientAndDiffuse** [type = Float4, default = [0.6,0.6,0.6,1.], size = 4]:
   | \ ``SC.visualizationSettings.openGL.materialAmbientAndDiffuse``\
-  | \tabnewline 4f ambient color of material
+  | 4f ambient color of material
 * | **materialShininess** [type = float, default = 32., size = 1]:
   | \ ``SC.visualizationSettings.openGL.materialShininess``\
   | shininess of material
 * | **materialSpecular** [type = Float4, default = [0.6,0.6,0.6,1.], size = 4]:
   | \ ``SC.visualizationSettings.openGL.materialSpecular``\
-  | \tabnewline 4f specular color of material
+  | 4f specular color of material
 * | **multiSampling** [type = PInt, default = 1, size = 1]:
   | \ ``SC.visualizationSettings.openGL.multiSampling``\
   | NOTE: this parameter must be set before starting renderer; later changes are not affecting visualization; multi sampling turned off (<=1) or turned on to given values (2, 4, 8 or 16); increases the graphics buffers and might crash due to graphics card memory limitations; only works if supported by hardware; if it does not work, try to change 3D graphics hardware settings!